lalves42/42Projects/README.md

 There are my school projects at 42.
 All of them are made in C respecting [42 norm](https://github.com/lalves42/Files/blob/master/norm.pdf).
-You can find the subject and, if needed, a more detailed README in each project directory..
+You can find the subject and, if needed, a more detailed README in each project directory.

 ### [Libft](https://github.com/lalves42/42Projects/tree/master/Libft)